drewhontz/EnronPOIIndentifier/README.md

 For this project this translates to: Precision - 0.35979 of the people (roughly 52 people) I identified as POIs, were actually POIs.

 Recall - 0.37850, of those that I selected, I only captured this proportion of the total POIs.
 I.E. If there were 18 POIs, I would have only identified 7 people.
+I would have only identified 7 people. .E.
+If there were 18 POIs, I would have only identified 7 people.
+I would have only identified 7 people. ly identified 7 people.
+I would have only identified 7 people.